GOVTNZ/aacustomshortcodes/README.md

 As such, the replacement implementation is completely self contained, except where framework unit tests wouldn't work.

+It is also designed to be a drop-in replacement for the standard parser and to be backward compatible with existing framework and CMS shortcodes, and other shortcodes you may have.
+You can get additional behaviours by augmenting the shortcode registration.
+It uses identical regexes for detecting shortcodes in text and attributes, and passes all framework short code tests.

+This has been tested on SilverStripe 3.2.3.

+# Installation

+You can use composer to include this module.
+One caveat is that the name of the module must occur before any references to the ShortcodeParser.
+The CMS module, for example, registers shortcodes.
+Because modules are processed in alphabetical order, this needs to be very order, otherwise the dependency injector will fail to substitute the old parser for the new one.

 # Implementation

 The implementation is a subclass of ShortcodeParser, but provides it's own implementations of all